BLACK SWAN FARMING

 Trade-offs

-Love him or hate him, few people would deny that Steve Jobs knew a thing or two about developing products.
-In “The Lost Interviews” he had this to say.
+Love him or hate him, no one can deny that Steve Jobs knew a thing or two about developing products.
+In “The Lost Interviews” he shared this insight about what makes product development so different:

 We talked about this briefly in the Black Swan Farming paper: